sunfmin/performance_evaluation/ruby-vs-go/tracking-server/readme.md

 Building a tracking server like google analytics: Go or Ruby?
-Micro benchmarks doesn't answer the real world questions.
+Micro benchmarks doesn't answer real world questions.
 What we choose depends on not only the language, but also the packages we may use.

 Here's hello-world-tracking-server code for each language using proper packages.